 Penetration testers are also known as ethical hackers or white hat hackers because they use their hacking skills for good.

 Skill Set Required for a Penetration Tester

 Communication skills (spoken and written)

 Using their knowledge of hacking methodologies, computer systems, web applications and software, penetration testers test out the cyber defences of businesses to make sure that they can fend off real-world cyber attacks.
 With the help of penetration testing tools they simulate attacks, identify security issues and recommend improvements.

 Popular Career Pathways for Penetration Testers

 Once you’ve gained 3-5 years of experience as a professional penetration tester, you’ll be able to progress to the role of a senior penetration tester.
 You could then become a lead cyber security specialist, a scrutiny consultant or a security architect.
 Alternatively, you might prefer to move into self-employment or consultancy work.

-If you’re female and interested in pen testing we recommend checking out some of the schemes aimed at encouraging more women to join the cyber security industry.
+If you’re female and interested in pen testing we recommend checking out some of the schemes aimed at encouraging more women to join science and the cyber security industry.
 Websites worth visiting include WISE (Women into science, technology, engineering and mathematics) and Girl Geeks.